SaxySam/Git_Instructions/README.md

 ---

+## Adding Collaborators to a Repository

+### Adding Collaborators On EngGit

+On the EngGit website, open your project.
+On the left-hand panel, hover over "Manage" and select "Members", and in the popup menu, enter the person's user code or name.
+Once the account has been found, you can select their *Role* in the project.
+Click "Add [*name*]" to invite them to the project.
+> If you intend to have them contribute to the project, select the *Developer* Role.
+> You can also provide an expiry date for their access to the project.
+Unless specified otherwise, leave this blank.

+### Adding Collaborators On GitHub

+On the GitHub website, open your project.
+Along the top bar, click the "Settings" button, then along the left-hand panel, under the "Access" heading, select "Collaborators".

+> Here, you can manage the visibility of your repository (Public / Private) to allow anyone to view the project, or invite specific accounts to grant them access.

+Select "Add People", then enter their username, name, or email in the pop-up menu.
+Once the account has been found, select the desired person and click "Add [*name*]" to invite them to the project.

+---

 ## Dealing with Clashes and Merge Conflicts

 Sometimes, when the same file has been worked on across devices or users without pulling local changes before attempting to push, you may run into ***Merge Conflicts*** where there exist two versions of the same file within git.
 When this occurs, the repository doesn't know which one to use.
 The two files exist in *superposition* of two states at once until resolved.